On June 17th, 2009, on a Wednesday, at 23.32, I published my first official article on this blog. Tomorrow, there are 12 years from that moment.

 (keep reading ↓)

-Considering this a double anniversary, I took this special occasion to share some of my story from the backend, which also provides for a good opportunity for me to reframe these initiatives and draw some conclusions, starting from these questions:
+Considering this a double anniversary, I took this special occasion to share some of my story from the backend, which also provides an excellent opportunity for me to reframe these initiatives and draw some conclusions, starting from these questions:

 - What were my blogging beginnings?